 Over Easy: 4 Gentle Alternatives to Inversions

-It’s said that Headstand (Sirsasana) is the king of yoga postures, while Shoulderstand (Sarvangasana) is the queen.
+It’s said that the Headstand (Sirsasana) is the king of yoga postures, while the Shoulderstand (Sarvangasana) is the queen.
 Handstand (Adho Mukha Vrksasana) and Peacock (Pincha Mayurasana) certainly must also live in the royal court.
 These “inversions,” so named because they invert (or switch) our bodies’ relationship to space and gravity, have numerous health benefits.

-What if you’re a yoga beginner, and haven’t yet learned how to execute these postures?
+What if you’re a yoga beginner and haven’t yet learned how to execute these postures?
 What if most or all of your practice is at home, without an instructor to guide you in learning them?
-What if a medical condition fully prevents you from executing them, or makes it potentially dangerous to do so?
+What if a medical condition fully prevents you from executing them or makes it potentially dangerous to do so?
 Should you not be able to experience the benefits that inversions can offer?

-Yoga Props You’ll Need:
+Yoga Props You’ll Need for Gentle Inversion Alternatives:

 1. a mat